Shashank-Shyam-Sunder/Working-with-Scientific-Papers-Hyperskill-Project-SQL/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**Note:** Please check the individual paper licenses in the ArXiv dataset, as they may have different licensing terms.

 ## ⚠️ Important Notes

 - Ensure pgvector extension is properly installed before running